denmit99/hairbnb/README.md

 `docker-compose --profile all up -d` Start all services

 `docker-compose --profile all up -d --build`  To rebuild all services and then start containers

+## Jacoco test coverage
+`./gradlew clean build jacocoTestReport`

+Report will be in `build/reports/jacocoHtml`